Pornography Act (Austria): The legislative process

 From the late 1940s onwards, there was a debate in the Austrian press about introducing a law to eliminate inferior media products that present a danger to minors.
 Conservative and Catholic media in particular supported the idea of such a law, and government officials began drafting the first bill as early as 1948.
 Catholic organizations were particularly keen to see it passed quickly.
-To emphasise their demands, they initiated a series of actions: nationwide demonstrations, protests against cinema operators who were considered to be providers, and so-called ‘self-help’ campaigns against producers of sex magazines.
+To emphasise their demands, they initiated a series of actions: nationwide demonstrations, protests against cinema operators who were considered to be providers, and so-called 'self-help' campaigns against producers of sex magazines.
 Members of the ÖVP actively participated in many of these measures.
 In contrast, parties on the left of the political spectrum – especially Social Democrats and Communists – were much more critical.
 Although they supported the idea of general youth protection, they feared that the planned law could serve as a veiled censorship regulation.
-In their view, the real dangers to young people lay not in ‘obscene publications’ but in precarious economic conditions, high unemployment and poor housing conditions.
+In their view, the real dangers to young people lay not in 'obscene publications' but in precarious economic conditions, high unemployment and poor housing conditions.
+In 1950, the Pornography Act was enacted.
+Even today, this law remains the cornerstone of Austrian pornography legislation.

-In 1950, the Pornography Act (full title: “Federal Act of March 31, 1950, on Combating Obscene Publications and Protecting Youth from Moral Danger”) was enacted.
 This law still forms the basis of Austrian pornography legislation today.
-The reason for the pornography act was that World War II had not only crippled the economy, but also led to a shake-up of traditional views on customs and morals.
+The reason for the pornography act was that World War II had not only crippled the economy, but also led to a shake-up of traditional notions on customs and morals.

 The unhealthy lifestyle during wartime, abstinence, and dealing with death created an increased desire for pleasure, especially in the sexual sphere.
-In order to ensure orderly coexistence within the state and to protect the mental and moral health of the younger generation, barriers were erected for the sake of morality and decency.
+In order to ensure orderly coexistence within the state and to protect the mental and moral Integrity of the youth, barriers were erected for the sake of morality and decency.
 According to the Justice Committee of the Austrian National Council, the purpose of the law is to restore traditional customs and practices among Austrian youth that had been destroyed by National Socialism and the war.
 It has been claimed that works intended solely to arouse erotic feelings have a similar effect to drugs, as they induce heightened feelings of pleasure.
 These can be particularly dangerous because they can awaken the subconscious urges of young people.
-All three parliamentary parties (SPÖ, ÖVP, and KPÖ) rejected it, but with varying degrees of intensity.
-Fischer (KPÖ) called it a “pimple on the body of the people,” while Kranebitter (ÖVP) regarded it as a corrosive mental poison that had spread to the remotest areas of Austria and was seducing the rural youth into moral licentiousness.
+All three parties represented in parliament (SPÖ, ÖVP, and KPÖ) rejected it, but with varying degrees of intensity.
+Fischer (KPÖ) called it a "pimple on the body of the people," while Kranebitter (ÖVP) regarded it as a corrosive mental poison that had spread to the remotest areas of Austria and was seducing the rural youth into moral licentiousness.
 He warned that this could destroy the Austrian people and called on the National Council to rigorously enforce the law in order to eliminate these plague germs of moral decay and protect the souls of young people, public health, and the dignity of women from contamination.
 The breeding grounds of the plague bacilli of moral decay must also be radically destroyed.
 The SPÖ emphasized the necessity of sex education to keep young people away from obscene literature.
-Section 1 of the Pornography Act of 1950 differed from the 1934 ordinance, in that it was no longer nudity and contraceptives that were punishable, but “obscenity.”
-The focus was on sexual acts and profit-seeking intentions, because only profit-seeking actions were punishable.
-The government bill emphasized that it was wrong to exploit people's reproductive instincts for financial gain.
-Unlike the 1934 ordinance, it did not matter whether pornography was displayed publicly or privately.
-The intention to make a profit included selling, renting, or using it in a bar to attract customers.
-Employees could also be punished if they were indirectly involved in the profit.
-The focus on “profit-seeking” was seen by SPÖ member of parliament Strasser as an element of freedom, since only producers, not consumers, were punished.
-The penalty was one year's imprisonment and/or a fine.
-Section 2 of the Pornography Act did not focus on profit-making intentions, but tightened the youth protection provisions introduced in 1929.